Menu

 the finest spring harvest and, unlike lower grades, is not smoked.
 The

-a hint of smokiness.
-An excellent choice when ordering any of the Sichuan dishes.
+only a hint of smokiness.
+An excellent choice when ordering any of

 of dried fruits and a hint of smokiness.
 The leaves are harvested from